brighthive/data-resource-generator/README.md

 Data Resource Descriptor: BrightHive specification.
 Includes an API definition and a tableschema to describe the database.
 Please see [BrightHive Data Resource API](https://github.com/brighthive/data-resource-api).

-Data Catalog: BrightHive specification.
-JSONLD document Please see [specification in progress](example.com) for more information.
+Data Resource Schema: BrightHive specification.
+JSONLD document.
+Please see [specification in progress](example.com) for more information.

 ### Start the application